NorthBridge/playbook/README.md

 ============
 1. Install python, v 2.7 or higher

+        Installation on OSX:

+            Install python (2.7 or higher) go to https://www.python.org/downloads/mac-osx/

 2. Install project dependencies.
 There are two ways to do this.

 First way: Use a virtual environment: